 A straightforward look at how Block Join Faceting works, how it can save your customers from frustrating search experiences, and why Grid Dynamics created SOLR-5743 to bring Block Join Faceting to Solr

 Solr/Lucene has emerged over the last few years as a leading open source search platform for large-scale e-commerce search engines.
 Systems based on Solr power major sites including Macy’s, Kohl’s, Walmart, Etsy, and many others.
-An increasing number of tier-1 digital retailers are building their next-generation search and catalog navigation platforms using the Solr technology stack, often replacing commercial engines such as Oracle Endeca, FAST or Mercado.

 The main reason website and application performance testing is not already continuous in many companies is clear: it’s hard to implement.
 Why?
 Let’s look at a few CPT implementation issues: